What exactly is investing?

 Here are some of the primary investment vehicles where you can save your money and have access to investing in "the market" (not supposed to be an exhaustive list, just the most common):

 I just happen to use Fidelity and Vanguard because I have found they offer the lowest account fees and best customer support around.
 I have tried MANY other investment companies for various accounts without much success.
 They will remain nameless.

 To open an account in order to begin investing, just visit the company site or call the company directly, and seek advisement for how to open any of the following accounts - or even ask about one's I haven't listed such as a 457 plan, etc.

 I do not use a financial professional and choose to pick the funds myself.
 I do this for the lowest possible cost and the greatest potential return.
 Read the two books below if you think that you cannot do it yourself when it comes to investing.

-The simplest way is low cost index funds.
+The simplest way to break into the investing circles is through low cost index funds.

-If you need more confidence in investing in index funds but are concerned about stock volatility, here are two must-read books for you:
+If you are uncertain about investing and you need more confidence built up before enbtering the stock market, here are two must-read books for you:

-In the end, it does not matter what platform you use.
-I primarily use Fidelity and Vanguard due to the low cost nature of their funds, and their accounts.
+Note: I primarily use Fidelity and Vanguard due to the low cost nature of their funds and little to no fees associated with their accounts.